 9. Stop Taking Daytime Naps and Get More Fresh Air and Exercise

-If you wake to the slightest sound, you’re a light sleeper.
+If you wake to the slightest sound, you’re sleeping too lightly.
 A pair of earplugs would help, but what you really need is more fresh air and exercise.

 Use the stairs instead of the elevator, and walk short distances instead of taking the car.
-More vigorous exercise should be taken several hours before bedtime, since it may prevent you from feeling tired. ✔ Living in a city, I have never needed a car on a daily basis and walk everywhere.
+More vigorous exercise should be taken several hours before bedtime since it may prevent you from feeling tired.

-Daytime napping can also reduce sleep quality.
+Typical of an owl is daytime napping, which can reduce nighttime sleep quality.
 Whenever you’re tempted to nod off, take a stroll instead.

 10. Progressive Muscle Relaxation and the 4-7-8 Breathing Technique